leonardoboulitreau/leonardoboulitreau.github.io/index.md

 ---
 permalink: /
 layout: singlehome
-title: "Hello!"
+title: "I'm Leo!"
-excerpt: "About me"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

-**You can call me Leo!
-I make machines that speak, sing, play, and hear.**
+### I make machines that speak, sing, play, and hear.

 I am a researcher in the intersection of Artificial Intelligence and Audio, with a solid background in signal processing.
 Currently, I am a Junior Speech Researcher @CPqD working with Automatic Speech Recognition (ASR) and a Master’s candidate @UNICAMP.
+I am also a hobbyist music producer, composer, and multi‑instrumentalist.

 ## Interests
 My research interests are aimed at developing audio‑based human‑machine interaction systems that are more affective and human‑empowering in topics such as: